What I learned from running my professional photography business

 Get a contract template for your photography business

 Just in case of what?
 Well, anything.
-I went down to a lawyer’s office specializing in these types of contracts for creatives.
+I visited a lawyer’s office specializing in contracts for creatives.
 They asked me questions about what I did, how I did things, and what issues I encountered and expected to have with my photography business.
-And based on that, they made me a template.
+And based on that, they created a template for me.

-When I get a booking, I fill in the client’s name, the date, and the numbers, and done!
-I send it over to the clients, they sign it, send it back, and we are both protected from anything that could happen.
+When I receive a booking, I fill in the client’s name, the date, and the numbers, and that’s it!
+I send it over to the clients, they sign it, send it back, and we are both protected from any potential issues.

-You might want to add cancellation terms and fees, copyright mentions, hours of additional editing, third-party usage, etc.
+You may want to include cancellation terms and fees, copyright notices, additional editing hours, third-party usage terms, and other relevant details.

 Aim wide but start niching down step by step from the start

 When I first started, I thought I would make it as a travel photographer.
-Though I have the skills, I did not have the portfolio.
-So, I decided to get some jobs on the side.
+Though I have the skills, I did not have a portfolio.
+So, I decided to take on some side jobs.
 Like corporate events, corporate portraits, corporate reports, …

 So, try a bit of everything.
-Especially as you go pro from being a hobbyist, you don’t encounter these types of photography.
-It’s only when you actually go pro that you notice these niches.
-So try them out, and see if it’s a fit.
+Especially as you transition from being a hobbyist to a professional, you don’t encounter these types of photography.
+It’s only when you go pro that you notice these niches.
+So, try them out and see if it’s a good fit.

-You will notice that for every client, you basically do the same things.
-You send them a contract; you need to chase them signing it, you need to prepare all ideas and do research, probably make your camera bag the day before, do the shoot, then select the photos, edit them, provide the photos, invoice the client, … And repeat for every client.
+You will notice that for every client, you do the same things.
+You send them a contract; you need to chase them to sign it, you need to prepare all ideas and do research, probably make your camera bag the day before, do the shoot, then select the photos, edit them, provide the images, invoice the client, … And repeat for every client.

 I use a template in Todoist for every client.
-It has those tasks ready for me to just give them the proper timing.
-This way, I can give consistent service and never forget something.
+It has those tasks ready for me just to give them the proper timing.
+This way, I can provide consistent service and avoid forgetting anything.
 The same goes for some of my emails.
-I use templates for

 So, that’s about all I learned from having my own business in photography.
 I will keep learning more, and I will remember to add them to this blog!